chericito/mobohubb-docs/docs/SCHEDULE/schedule-actions.md

 ## Copy Previous Week

 Duplicate an entire week’s schedule—shifts, assigned users, tasks, and settings—in one step.
-The system lifts everything from the last Monday-through-Sunday period and places it into the week you’re currently viewing.
+The system lifts everything from the last Monday through Sunday period and places it into the week you’re currently viewing.

 1. In the scheduler,  **click** **Actions** → **Copy Previous Week**.